ThemeMountain/docs/source/_kant/integrations/campaign-monitor.blade.md

 # Campaign Monitor Integration

-Sartre Email includes a Campaign Monitor integration, which you can use with their builder.
+Kant Email includes a Campaign Monitor integration, which you can use with their builder.

 ---